microsoft/fluentui/rfcs/react-components/components/recipes.md

 When a component is simple enough to be built with already created components, we can provide a recipe that will guide the user on how to build said component.
 This will help by not creating a component that does not provide high value and keep the library small.

 These recipes will also help when we get requests to create a component, but we won't work on it in the near future.
-By providing a recipe, we can help fill the request partially and allow the user to build the component themselves.
+By providing a recipe, we can help fill the requests partially and allow the user to build the component themselves.
 If the recipe gets enough traction, we can revisit prioritizing working on this component.

 #### Concept recipes